mlaxmanvmani/Waveforms-for-nonspinning-IMRIs-on-eccentric-orbits./README.md

 `FHybrid = (FHybrid[0,0] + FHybrid[2,0]) + (FHybrid[0,2] + FHybrid[2,2])`

 and then replacing "FcircNewt" with appropriate Newtonian factor.
-All the relevant Newtonian factor for different physical quantities can be obatained from [Moore et al](https://arxiv.org/abs/1605.00304)
+All the relevant Newtonian factor for different physical quantities are given in the paper.

 Note: We have used two symbols for PN parameters in phasing and mode results which can be replaced as: